JUANYE-ETH/link-shortener-app-rails/README.md

 1. Start the Rails server by running `rails server`.
 2. Open your web browser and navigate to `localhost:3000` to access the app.
 3. Enter a long URL in the input field and click the "Shorten" button.
-4. The shortened URL will be displayed on the screen.
-Copy and share the link as needed.
+4. The shortened URL will be displayed as a clickable link.
+Click the link to copy it to your clipboard.

 ## Created By
 Juan (Juanye)